zzhang-cn/LLM4LLM/README.md

 - Scaling properties of transformer models

 ### Module 3: Reasoning and Alignment in Large Models
-This module explores advanced capabilities of modern LLMs, particularly their reasoning abilities and how they're aligned with human values and intentions.
+This module explores how modern language models move beyond pattern matching to reasoning and alignment with human values, revealing the current frontiers of development.

-**Key Concepts:**
+**Key Concepts**:
 - The alignment problem and why prediction isn't enough
 - Reinforcement Learning from Human Feedback (RLHF)
 - Value alignment techniques
 - Chain-of-thought and step-by-step reasoning
 - Test-time computation and dynamic reasoning strategies
 - Balancing capabilities with alignment

+Throughout this journey, you'll see how each advancement builds upon previous concepts and addresses specific limitations of earlier approaches.
+The curriculum shows how LLMs evolved from simple statistical models to sophisticated systems capable of complex reasoning and alignment with human values.

 ## Getting Started